-The Department of the Treasury, by this public notice, invites tenders for two series of Treasury bills totaling approximately \$12,400 million, to be issued June 23, 1983.
-This offering will provide \$375 million of new cash for the Treasury, as the maturing bills are outstanding in the amount of \$12,028 million, including \$977 million currently held by Federal Reserve Banks as agents for foreign and international monetary authorities and \$2,592 million currently held by Federal Reserve Banks for their own account.
-The two series offered are as follows: for their own account.
-The two series offered are as follows: 91-day bills (to maturity date) for approximately \$6,200 million, representing an additional amount of bills dated March 24, 1983, and to mature September 22, 1983 (CUSIP No. 912794 DR2), and to mature september 22, 1983 (COSIF No. 912/94 DR2), currently outstanding in the amount of \$6,223 million, the additional and original bills to be freely interchangeable.
+The Department of the Treasury, by this public notice, invites tenders for two series of Treasury bills totaling approximately \$12,400 million, to be issued July 28, 1983.
+This offering will provide \$150 million of new cash for the Treasury, as the maturing bills are outstanding in the amount of \$12,247 million, including \$1,259 million currently held by Federal Reserve Banks as agents for foreign and international monetary authorities and \$1,561 million currently held by Federal Reserve Banks for their own account.
+Bidders should note that, effective with this offering, the maximum amount that will be accepted on a noncompetitive basis from any one bidder for each series of bills has been raised to \$1,000,000.
+The two series offered are as follows: 91-day bills (to maturity date) for approximately \$6,200 million

-182-day bills for approximately \$6,200 million, to be dated June 23, 1983, and to mature December 22, 1983 (CUSIP No.

-912794 EB6).
+91-day bills (to maturity date) for approximately \$6,200 million, representing an additional amount of bills dated April 28, 1983, and to mature October 27, 1983 (CUSIP No. 912794 DV3), currently outstanding in the amount of \$6,179 million, the additional and original bills to be freely interchangeable.
+182-day bills (to maturity date) for approximately \$6,200 million, representing an additional amount of bills dated January 27, 1983, and to mature January 26, 1984 (CUSIP No. 912794 EC4), currently outstanding in the amount of \$7,527 million, the additional and original bills to be freely interchangeable.

-Both series of bills will be issued for cash and in exchange for Treasury bills maturing June 23, 1983.
+Both series of bills will be issued for cash and in exchange for Treasury bills maturing July 28, 1983.
 Tenders from Federal Reserve Banks for themselves and as agents for foreign and international monetary authorities will be accepted at the weighted average bank discount rates of accepted competitive tenders.
-Additional amounts of the bills may be issued to Federal Reserve Banks, as agents for foreign and international monetary authorities, to the extent that the aggregate amount of tenders for such accounts exceeds the aggregate amount of maturing bills held by
+Additional amounts of the bills may be issued to Federal Reserve Banks, as agents for foreign and international monetary authorities, to the extent that the aggregate amount of tenders for such accounts exceeds the aggregate amount of maturing bills held by them.

+counts exceeds the aggregate amount of maturing bills held by them.
 The bills will be issued on a discount basis under competitive and noncompetitive bidding, and at maturity their par amount will be payable without interest.
-Both series of bills will be issued entirely in book-entry form in a minimum amount of \$10,000 and in any higher \$5,000 multiple, on the records either of the Federal Reserve Banks and Branches, or of the Department of the Treasury
+Both series of bills will be issued entirely in book-entry form in a minimum amount of \$10,000 and in any higher \$5,000 multiple, on the records either of the Federal Reserve Banks and Branches, or of the Department of the Treasury.
+Tenders will be received at Federal Reserve Banks and Branches and at

 Tenders will be received at Federal Reserve Banks and Branches and at the Bureau of the Public Debt, Washington, D.C.
-20226, up to 1:30 p.m., Eastern Daylight Saving time, Monday, June 20, 1983.
-Form PD 4632-2 (for 26-week series) or Form PD 4632-3 (for 13-week series) should be used to submit tenders for bills to be maintained on the book-entry records of the Department of the Treasury
+20226, up to 1:30 p.m., Eastern Daylight Saving time, Monday, July 25, 1983.
+Form PD 4632-2 (for 26-week series) or Form PD 4632-3 (for 13-week series) should be used to submit tenders for bills to be maintained on the book-entry records of the Department of the Treasury.